Cart Abandonment

 }

-After sending your event, you’ll create an event-triggered campaign.
+After sending your event, you’ll create an event-triggered automation.
 Set the trigger as the event you just made: cart_updated.

-Under the type of campaign, select cart_updated as the trigger.
+Under the type of automation, select cart_updated as the trigger.

-Under the type of campaign, select cart_updated as the trigger.
+Under the type of automation, select cart_updated as the trigger.

 Create a Workflow Using Wait Until

 Now you’re ready to create an event-based workflow for cart abandonment.
-While the goal of the workflow is to remind a person to purchase the items in their cart, you’ll also need to make sure a person does not receive too many reminder emails nor receive them too soon.
-To make sure you’re targeting the right users at the right time, let’s use Wait Until to create 3 different pathways for people who just updated their cart (that is, just entered the campaign).
+While the goal of the workflow is to remind a person to purchase the items in their cart, you’ll also need to make sure a profile does not receive too many reminder emails nor receive them too soon.
+To make sure you’re targeting the right users at the right time, let’s use Wait Until to create 3 different pathways for profiles that just updated their cart (that is, just entered the automation).

 1. Set a Condition where the cart has updated since the trigger event.